 This unique and comfortable outdoor shelter is not only fun and immensely comfortable, but also elevates you above ground conditions, insects and other creepies.
 The interior consists of three spacious bays with a rip-resistant insect-mesh top overhead.
 Access via floor hatch in the centre and a large front door.”

 Probably best to avoid having a few cans before hopping in for the night.

-5 – Be the King of your castle… literally
+4 – Be the King of your castle… literally

 I’ve always wanted to kip in a castle; once it’s not haunted, that is…